 How do we know that our confession was sincere and real?
 How do we know that we have received the Holy Spirit?

 Forget about speaking in tongues.
 Yes, tongues have a place but not as evidence of your salvation.
-Many eastern religions as well as cults practice “tongue speaking” and the idea that it is evidence of the Holy Spirit’s presence is not theologically sound.
-That simply isn’t going to work.
+Many eastern religions, as well as cults, practice “tongue speaking” and the idea that it is evidence of the Holy Spirit’s presence is not theologically sound.
+That simply isn’t going to be enough.

 What then?
 How can we take Paul’s advice seriously and “examine ourselves.”
 I certainly don’t want to fail the test.
 And that’s the rub, isn’t it.